Euro fears keep company purse-holders wary

 Firms are hoarding cash and putting off investment decisions, concerned more with protecting their balance sheets and the viability of their suppliers as the global economy slows.

-Hopes for a central bank-driven resurgence in corporate investment have yet to be realized.
+Hopes for a central bank-driven resurgence in corporate investment have yet to be realised.

-"If you talk to most boards they are very nervous about macro (economic) growth perspectives," said Alison Rose, head of wholesale banking operations in Europe, Middle East & Africa at Royal Bank of Scotland.
+"If you talk to most boards they are very nervous about macro (economic) growth perspectives," said Alison Rose, head of wholesale banking operations in Europe, Middle East & Africa at Royal Bank of Scotland (RBS.L).
 "There is a lot of nervousness about the euro."

 Vivartia's worst fears may never become reality, but Polykrati says the company is already acting on them.
 It has sold assets to raise cash and is laying ground for new investments in non-euro economies like the United Arab Emirates and the United States.